cms-L1TK/firmware-emp/README.md

-# Building/Simulating the Summer Chain #
+# Building/Simulating the Track Finder Chain #

-This repository contains the payload project for the Hybrid Summer Chain - compatible with the extensible, modular firmware framework for phase-2 upgrades.
+This repository contains payload projects for the end of the Track Finder chain - compatible with the extensible, modular processor (EMP) firmware framework for phase-2 upgrades.

-The project can be built against multiple boards, but has so far been implemented for the Apollo (VU7P) and Serenity (KU15P).
+The project can be built against multiple boards, but has so far been implemented for the Apollo (VU13P) and Serenity (VU13P).

 ## Quick start instructions for developers ##